-Pico de Gallo is a fresh salsa.
-It’s commonly served as a condiment or topping for many Spanish and Southwestern dishes.
-It’s delicious eaten on salads, tacos, enchiladas, fajitas or enjoy it on a tortilla chip as a fresh salsa with a side of guacamole.
-It’s simple goodness and the fresh flavors compliment any dish, and it can be easily doubled or downsized, whatever your need may be.
+This fresh Pico de Gallo is a fresh salsa ideal for serving as a condiment or topping for many Spanish and Southwestern dishes.
+It’s delicious eaten on salads, tacos, enchiladas, fajitas or enjoy it with tortilla chips as a fresh salsa with a side of guacamole.
+It’s simple goodness and the fresh flavors compliment any dish, and it can be easily doubled or downsized, whatever the size of the crowd you’re feeding.
+So good and good for you.

-I make it year-round since we are fortunate to have access to quality fresh produce anytime of year.
-Some people I know plant a salsa garden just so they can grow their own crop of ingredients to havreon hand and make it straight from the vine.
-It’s low calorie but packs BIG flavor and nutrients and I wouldn’t dream of hosting a fiesta without it.
+I make pico de gallo year-round since we are fortunate to have access to quality fresh produce anytime of year.
+Some people I know plant a salsa garden just so they can grow their own crop of ingredients to have on hand and make it straight from the vine.
+It’s a low calorie salsa but, packs BIG flavor and nutrients.
+I wouldn’t dream of hosting a fiesta without it pico de gallo any time of year.

 Pico de Gallo